voxic/multi-odl-demo/DEPLOYMENT_CHECKLIST.md

 - [ ] Data flows from MySQL to Atlas Cluster 1
 - [ ] Aggregated data appears in Atlas Cluster 2
 - [ ] Real-time updates work correctly
+- [ ] Legacy UI is accessible and functional at http://YOUR_VM_IP:3001
+- [ ] Analytics UI is accessible and functional at http://YOUR_VM_IP:3002
+- [ ] UIs can interact with the data pipeline
 - [ ] Demo script runs successfully
 - [ ] System is stable for presentation duration